Azure/durabletask/samples/ManagedIdentitySample/DTFx.AzureStorage v2.x/ReadMe.md

         * Storage Blob Data Contributor
         * Storage Table Data Contributor
 4. Add the identity information to your app or configuration.
 In the sample here, client secret credential requires clientId, clientSecret and tenantId.
-4. Set `AccountName` to contain the name of the storage account.
+4. Set `AccountName` the name of the storage account.
 AccountName can be replaced with Storage Account BlobServiceUri, TableServiceUri and QueueServiceUri.